-Farah N. Mawani, MSc, PhD Candidate
+Farah N. Mawani, MSc, PhD (C)

-and Founder, Farahway Global
+Founder, Farahway Global

-Farah recently founded Farahway Global, a Social Media, Public Engagement, Human Rights and Health agency.
-It builds on Farah’s experience directing the social media and public engagement components of Free the Hikers, which played a large role in freeing Josh Fattal, Shane Bauer and Sarah Shourd, held hostage in Iran for 2 years and 2 months.
+Farah founded Farahway Global, to move people to action at the nexus of human rights and mental health.
+It builds on Farah’s experience as co-Founder & Director Social Media and Public Engagement,Free the Hikers, which played a large role in freeing Josh Fattal, Shane Bauer and Sarah Shourd, held hostage in Iran for 2 years and 2 months.

 Building global support within the incredibly complex and sensitive sociopolitical context of the Free the Hikers campaign was challenging on multiple levels.
-Farah applied her experience in leadership, community engagement and global social justice to carefully navigate the sensitive relationships.
-As a result, the campaign was successful at engaging and garnering the support of people around the world, including high-profile public figures and diverse members of the general public of all ages, through a sophisticated integration of website, media, social media, public statements and public events.
+Farah applied her experience in leadership, community-based research, and global social justice, to engage people around the world, including high-profile public figures and diverse members of the general public of all ages, through a sophisticated integration of global websites, media, social media, public statements and public events.
 Farah’s expertise integrating social media and public engagement on a global scale is sought by organizations, businesses, political and advocacy campaigns, and leading publications in multiple sectors.
 She has advised and supported families and friends of many Canadians and Americans, held hostage and/or wrongfully imprisoned abroad, including Mohamed Fahmy, John Greyson and Tarek Loubani, Hamid Ghassemi, Khaled al-Qazzaz, Jason Puracal, who are all now free.
 She continues to advocate for Saeed Malekpour, a Canadian permanent resident wrongfully imprisoned in Iran for 8 years.